University Human Resources

 Plan changes are limited to certain circumstances:

-- For the IU PPO $900 Deductible (for those under age 65), the Retiree may terminate coverage altogether at any time by notifying University Human Resource Services.
+- For the IU PPO $900 Deductible (for those under age 65), the Retiree may terminate coverage altogether at any time by notifying University Human Resources.

 - For the Blue Retiree Plan (for those age 65 and older), the Retiree may terminate coverage at any time by notifying Anthem.